Teleportation-based squeezer for bosonic cluster states: Teleportation-based squeezer

 The second approach towards teleportation-based squeezer keeps the phases equal to zero, but varies the transmission coefficients $t_1$ and $t_2$ of the used beam splitters.
 We will call this approach beam splitter-based squeezer (BS-sq).
 Again, in the lossless case, the operation realizes the squeezing gate \eqref{eq:squeezing_id} with the squeezing parameter

 Note that, unlike the PS-sq scheme, the same value of $s_{BS}$ can be reached by different values of $t_1$ and $t_2$, which opens up the avenue for optimization.
-At first glance, it is not clear what should be optimized.
-It could be fidelity, the minimum of the Wigner function, added noise, etc. The optimization of fidelity between output state and squeezed state gives reasonable results for various resources, efficiencies, and input states.
-Different optimization procedures are discussed later.
-The coefficients $t_1$ and $t_2$ are from now on called optimization parameters.
+We maximize the fidelity between the output state and the squeezed state for various resources, efficiencies, and input states.
+The minimization with respect to total added noise is discussed in Appendix \ref{sec:appE}.
+We also discuss the optimization with respect to the minimum of the Wigner function later in the text.
+The coefficients $t_1$ and $t_2$ are, from now on, called the optimization parameters.

 Finally, both approaches can be combined into a single general scheme, BSPS-sq, that applies both squeezing and shear operations.
-After suitable phase corrections $\zeta$ and $\epsilon$, which are generally different than those in the case of PS-sq, the squeezing-gate parameter $s$ in Eq. \eqref{eq:squeezing_id} can be found to be \cite{supp}:
+After suitable phase corrections $\zeta$ and $\epsilon$, which are generally different than those in the case of PS-sq, the squeezing-gate parameter $s$ in Eq. \eqref{eq:squeezing_id} can be found to be, see Appendix \ref{sec:appC}:

 where

 Again, please note that the same value of $s_{BSPS}$ can be reached by different values of optimization parameters $t_1$, $t_2$, and $\phi$.
 The PS-sq is a special case of the BSPS-sq when $g=1$.
 The BS-sq can also be obtained from BSPS-sq when $k = 0$, then $s_{BSPS} = g $.